 "At the same time some self-reported alcohol consumption measures also reduced, although there has been a notable shift to later start times of drinking, and increased solitary drinking, amongst some population sub-groups such as single adult households, households with three or more adults and those in full time education".

-Public Health Scotland will continue to monitor and evaluate Scotland’s alcohol strategy, as well as the on-going impact of the COVID-19 pandemic and the measures taken to control the spread of the virus, on alcohol sales and consumption.
+PHS will continue to monitor and evaluate Scotland’s alcohol strategy, as well as the on-going impact of the COVID-19 pandemic and the measures taken to control the spread of the virus, on alcohol sales and consumption.

 Visit our Monitoring and Evaluating Scotland’s Alcohol Strategy (MESAS) page to read the full reports.